-United Way of Summit County’s Housing Services coordinates access to homeless shelters, permanent supportive housing and rent assistance for individuals and families living in Summit County who are homeless or facing eviction.
+United Way of Summit & Medina's Housing Services coordinates access to homeless shelters, permanent supportive housing and rent assistance for individuals and families living in Summit or Medina counties who are homeless or facing eviction.

-The Homeless Hotline conducts screening and intakes for most homeless shelters, permanent supportive housing programs and rent payment assistance programs in Summit County.
+The Homeless Hotline conducts screening and intakes for most homeless shelters, permanent supportive housing programs and rent payment assistance programs in Summit and Medina counties.
 Rent assistance is primarily for individuals and families currently living in homeless shelters or who have a court ordered eviction notice.
 United Way case managers work with each client receiving rent assistance to address their individual barriers to self-sufficiency.

 Contact the Homeless Hotline by calling 330.615.0577 between 8 a.m. and 4 p.m. on weekdays.

 United Way is also the host agency for Summit County’s Homeless Management Information System (HMIS), which collects and tracks data on those served to provide a better understanding of homelessness and the use of homeless services over time.
-United Way provides these services in partnership with the Akron/Summit Continuum of Care for the Homeless, a local coalition working to end homelessness in Summit County.
+United Way provides these services in partnership with the Akron/Summit Continuum of Care for the Homeless, a local coalition working to end homelessness in our community.

 Housing Services Supports United Way's Bold Goals